 The metal church went on to the final round but lost out to the Media-ICT by home team Cloud 9 architects that is just down the road from the festival in Barcelona.
 By chance the festival even had its opening night party at the Media-ICT.
 In spite of its sickly green lighting that made us all look ill, it is another really wonderful contemporary Barcelona building.
 For more winners go to the WAF website.

-One Response to “The WAF Winner Is”
+2 Responses to “The WAF Winner Is”

 Post new comment